grocid/theoremprover/README.md

 QED
 ```

-The prover uses only substitution and modus ponens on a breadth-first search-type algorithm.
+The prover uses only substitution and modus ponens in a breadth-first search-type algorithm.